Pattern avoiding permutations and independent sets in graphs: Introduction

-We illustrate a connection between independent sets arising from the study of permutations avoiding the pattern $132$ and the classical problem of enumerating non-crossing subgraphs in a complete graph drawn on a regular polygon.
-The methods developed can be extended to enumerate subclasses of permutations avoiding the pattern $1324$, the only principal permutation class of length 4 that remains unenumerated.
+We illustrate a connection between independent sets in graphs to certain pattern avoiding permutations.
+The classical problem of enumerating non-crossing subgraphs in a complete graph drawn on a regular polygon will turn out to be equivalent to a instance of $132$-avoiding permutations.
+The methods developed can be extended to enumerate subclasses of permutations avoiding the pattern $1324$, the only permutation class avoiding a single length $4$ pattern that remains unenumerated.